Ademsk1/ademsk1.github.io/_posts/2025-09-25-Ascii-Adventures-1.md

 I've gotta say, I love how unintrusive it is - it feels like it naturally goes into the screen.
 Not sure about how it will look in dark mode though.
 And with the `getChars` function you can modify the equation a touch more to get a spiral effect!

+One last change I've made is the FPS.
+One of these alone was working up to 1.5 cores consumption.
+By setting it to a nice 20fps, that brought CPU down to 0.3.
+Who said ASCII was cheap.

 <iframe src="https://ademsk1.github.io/ascii-motion/spiral/?frequency=5" width="680" height="300"></iframe>